-- 7.1 The Supplier must ensure that suitably qualified representatives attend progress meetings with the Buyer and provide progress reports when specified in the Order Form. - 7.2 The Supplier must keep and maintain full and accurate records and accounts on everything to do with the Contract for seven years after the date of expiry or termination of the Contract.
-These records must be made available to the Buyer within seven days of the Buyer's request. - 7.3 The Supplier must allow any auditor appointed by the Buyer access to their premises 9am to 5pm, Monday to Friday to verify all contract accounts and records of everything to do with the Contract and provide copies for the audit. - 7.4 The Supplier must provide information to the auditor and reasonable co-operation at their request. - 7.5 If the Supplier is not providing any of the Deliverables, or is unable to provide them, it must immediately: - (a) tell the Buyer and give reasons; - (b) propose corrective action; - (c) provide a deadline for completing the corrective action. - 7.6 If the Buyer, acting reasonably, is concerned as to the financial stability of the Supplier such that it may impact on the continued performance of the Contract then the Buyer may: - (a) require that the Supplier provide to the Buyer (for its approval) a plan setting out how the Supplier will ensure continued performance of the Contract and the Supplier will make changes to such plan as reasonably required by the Buyer and once it is agreed then the Supplier shall act in accordance with such plan and report to the Buyer on demand - (b) if the Supplier fails to provide a plan or fails to agree any changes which are requested by the Buyer or fails to implement or provide updates on progress with the plan, terminate the Contract immediately for material breach (or on such date as the Buyer notifies).
+- 7.1 The Supplier must ensure that suitably qualified representatives attend progress meetings with the Buyer and provide progress reports when specified in the Order Form. - 7.2 The Supplier must keep and maintain full and accurate records and accounts on everything to do with the Contract for seven years after the date of expiry or termination of the Contract. - 7.3 The Supplier must allow any auditor appointed by the Buyer subject to a non-disclosure agreement or other obligation of confidentiality, to verify all non-confidential contract accounts and records of everything directly to do with the Contract and provide copies for the audit.
+Such audit may only occur once in a 12-month period, must occur during reasonable business hours, and may be undertaken only with at least 30 Business Days' notice from Buyer.
+Buyer will be responsible for all costs of the audit. - 7.4 The Supplier must provide non-confidential, relevant information to the auditor and reasonable co-operation at their request. - 7.5 If the Supplier is not providing any of the Deliverables, or is unable to provide them, it must promptly: - (a) tell the Buyer and give reasons; - (b) propose corrective action; - (c) provide a deadline for completing the corrective action. - 7.6 If the Buyer, acting reasonably, is concerned as to the financial stability of the Supplier such that it may impact on the continued performance of the Contract then the Buyer may: - (a) require that the Supplier provide to the Buyer (for its approval) a plan setting out how the Supplier will ensure continued performance of the Contract and the Supplier will make changes to such plan as reasonably required by the Buyer and once it is agreed then the Supplier shall act in accordance with such plan and report to the Buyer on demand - (b) if the Supplier fails to provide a plan or fails to agree any changes which are requested by the Buyer or fails to implement or provide updates on progress with the plan, terminate the Contract immediately for material breach (or on such date as the Buyer notifies).